francdente/txt2stories/README.md

 ## 📁 Repository Structure
 ```
 ├── data_annotation/               #Contains user stories from SP1, SP2.
-It contains the script that was used to choose the stories to include in the survey for inter-annotator agreement.
+It contains the script that was used to choose the stories to include in the survey for inter-annotator agreement,and a csv with survey results
 ├── data/
 │   ├── public_interview/          # Publicly released interview dataset
 │   ├── public_system_desc/         # Publicly released system description dataset